The three vital lifelines retailers will need to adapt and survive COVID-19.

 Marketing is doing what finance should have done a long time ago – it’s using digital assets and data to take action.

-The marketing function is using platforms that record data in one place, allowing people to analyse that information and use it to make better decisions.
+The marketing function is using platforms that record data in one place, allowing people to analyze that information and use it to make better decisions.

 Those intelligent actions then feed more data into the system, which allows much more rapid development and iteration around what works, what doesn’t.